 Having recently revealed the finalists for this year's competition, there's plenty of comic relief to give you a good chuckle.
 Forget noble stags backlit by an autumnal sunset, or owls captured mid-flight as they swoop down on their prey.
 From an adorably shocked otter, to a pair of brightly colored birds seemingly caught mid-argument, these images prove that nature isn't always as dignified as it might like you to think.

 However, the Comedy Wildlife Photography Awards isn't all fun and games (although it certainly fulfills this quota!).
 Part of the competition's raison d'être is conservation.
 On their website, they say, "None of us are perfect, all of us at some point will fly somewhere, drive somewhere, cook something, burn something and probably provide some direct input into the general warming of the globe.
 By entering this competition, it gives [us] the chance to do a little bit for conservation."

 So how can we do our bit?
 Well, the Comedy Wildlife Photography Awards has a few suggestions.

 The first is that we should shop responsibly by eschewing products that have palm oil or are un-recyclable.
 The second is to limit water use at home by having shorter showers, watering the garden less and, er, not flushing the toilet if you've only had a pee (just remember, it's for the planet!).

 The competition also points people towards the Born Free website, an international wildlife charity that works to ensure all wild animals, whether living in captivity or in the wild, are treated with compassion and respect.
-To find out more about this worthy organization, you can view their website here.
+To find out more about this worthy organization, you can view its website here.